harris-chris/Jot.jl/README.md

 # WIP, please ignore this until ready

+do we want to lock the responsefunction when the object is intitiated?
+Or when the image is created?
+I think we want the former
+What does this mean?
+- build locally when Responder initiated
+- add UT for same

 If the user has provided a PackageSpec which is a url only, we have no easy way to get the commit (it may not have one) nor the tree-hash.
 We need to add these labels in the dockerfile.
 Can we
 - download these as part of the dockerfile creation process
 - then read the hash in the dockerfile, add it as a label